3112ik09/KeyPoints/README.md

 1. Begin by converting the content from a PDF or YouTube video into a text file.
 2. Employ prompt engineering to generate an initial English summary.
+3. With help of summary generate key points.
-3. Translate the generated English summary into your native language.
+4. Translate the generated English summary into your native language.